Baldrax/Houdini_TaleSpire_Terrain_Generation_Toolset/README.md

 #### TaleSpire_Scatter
 This node is used to scatter props on to a heightfield terrain based on rules and masks.
 It can work inside a TaleSpire_Biome node or externally if used with the new TaleSpire_Object_Set node.

-### NEW Nodes!
-The following nodes are new as of v0.19.0-alpha and are considered Work In Progress.
-Some features may be missing or broken.
 #### TaleSpire_Copy
 This node allows you to place assets on specific points fed in to the 1st input.
 It can work inside or outside a biome.
 The 2nd input can be used to designate which objects to place on the